georgetims96/rss2newsletter/known-issues.md

 - Bootstrap formatting probably not optimized
 - Seems that cron jobs are running excessively - FIX!!
-- Caching issue with AJAX buttons when you go back in history
+- Caching issue with AJAX buttons when you go back in history -~DOM traversal not working as expected~
-- DOM traversal not working as expected
+- Not working on M2, probably API key issue